-39. Alongside the access and participation plan, a provider is expected to submit a supporting document which set out its fees, investments and targets.
+- 39. Alongside the access and participation plan, a provider is expected to submit a supporting document which set out its fees, investments and targets.
 This will form part of the evidence the OfS considers when determining whether to approve a plan and assessing the risk of a future breach of condition A1.
-For instructions on completing the document, see Regulatory advice 6.

-40. A plan may include a separate student submission in relation to the provider's plan.
-This should be submitted with the provider's plan.
+For instructions on completing the document, see Regulatory advice 6. - 40.
+A plan may be accompanied by a separate student submission in relation to the provider's plan.
+This should be submitted by students or student representatives.